 Add Structured Data to enable Featured Snippets

-As I mentioned adding Structured Data enables your AMP website to appear in Google’s featured snippet top search result:
+As I mentioned adding Structured Data enables your website to appear in Google’s featured snippet top search result:

 This is a schema.org BlogPosting entry scaffold I use for this blog:

-Remember that adding an AMP support and Structured Data does not guarantee that your website will be featured.
+Remember that adding Structured Data does not guarantee that your website will be featured.
 It has to be in top 10 results for a given search phrase (but not necessarily first).
 All you can do is double check if Structured Data entry is correct using this tool and make sure that all other mobile and SEO optimisations are in place.
 So far I managed to see a featured snippet for only one of my blog posts using a bit clunky keywords.
 But I see a decent traffic coming from

 googleapis.com/auth/chrome-content-suggestions source and it means that users see and arrive to my website via Chrome’s suggested articles section.